 “One thing technology will have a hard time replacing is relationships,” said Aaron Norris, a real estate investor in Chicago.
 “Some of the most successful agents I see in town serve on boards, volunteer their time, don't miss a single chamber meeting and are just awesomely integrated into the community.”

 Because people prefer to buy from people they like and already know, one of your key sales activities as a new agent is getting to know a lot of people.

 “Be actively involved with anything that you love, that gets you around others that love the same thing . . . church groups, book clubs, volleyball teams, school events, et cetera,” said Kyle Alfriend, a team leader at Re/Max Achievers in Dublin, Ohio.
 “Make sure it is something you love doing — everyone can sense it if you are there only for the business.”

 Last year, Alfriend hired two agents with no experience.
 One is a mother of teens, and worried about the use of drugs in the school system.
 She connected with the local DARE officers to start hosting parent information meetings.
 She coordinates the meetings and introduces the speakers.
 According to Alfriend, as a result of contacts made through this activity, she sold nine homes in her first seven months.
 The second hire is a recent college grad who played soccer.
 He’s now a volunteer soccer coach for young children, connecting to growing families.
 According to Alfriend, through this activity he sold four homes in his first six months.

 Connecting with your community in a meaningful way to naturally grow your network of contacts and referrals is a key sales activity — as well as a good way to live.

-If you liked this post, check out Sales Pipeline Academy to receive actionable emails and kick-start your year as a top-producing real estate agent.
+If you liked this post, check out Sales Pipeline Course to receive actionable emails and kick-start your year as a top-producing real estate agent.